lab-cosmo/chemiscope/paper/paper.md

 ![Overview of Chemiscope v1.0 cross-platform architecture.
 The Python API accepts structures from ASE, MDAnalysis, and stk, along with user-defined properties and visualization settings.
 These inputs can be rendered as an interactive Jupyter widget, embedded in Streamlit applications, integrated into Sphinx documentation, or exported for the standalone web application at chemiscope.org.](chemiscope-v1.0.0.png)

-Sofiia: add citations

 Atomistic modeling workflows produce collections of molecular and materials structures together with associated quantities, including energies, forces, charges, and other scalar or tensorial properties.
-These datasets are commonly explored using post-processing analysis, including property–property correlations and low-dimensional projections, to relate abstract representations to the underlying atomic structures.
+These datasets are commonly explored using post-processing analysis, including property–property correlations [@Huang2020;
+@Wurger2021] and low-dimensional projections [@orlov2025; @Tamura2022;
-Interactive visualization provides a practical means to interpret structure–property relationships, verify computational results, identify unexpected patterns, and explore learned representations.
+@HernandezLeon2024], to relate abstract representations to the underlying atomic structures [@Chapman2022; @Nicholas2020].
+Interactive visualization provides a practical means to interpret structure–property relationships [@Wurger2021], verify computational results, identify unexpected patterns [@xie2018], and explore learned representations [@Walsh2025mapping; @Cheng2020; @De2016].

 For this purpose, Chemiscope has been adopted across multiple atomistic modeling studies, with interactive viewers shared alongside publications and archived datasets on